-Goatees are very popular among men for a long time, especially for black men.
-The styles and trends that men started to follow in the past decade took a very different road when hairstyles and facial hair became a part of this trend.
+Goatees have been very popular among men for a long time.
+The styles and trends men started to follow in the past decade took a very different road when hairstyles and facial hair became a part of this trend.

 What Is A Goatee?

 Goatee beard style, which is particularly achieved by growing facial hair on your chin leaving your cheeks clean.
 Although, these days goatees come in a variety of styles, lengths, and shapes.

 Traditionally, the goatee is a facial hairstyle with a short, pointed beard on the chin and no hair on the cheeks.
 But lately, we’ve seen many celebrities rocking stylish variations on the goatee, showing that it’s a versatile facial hairstyle, one that can be dressed up or down.